LukeA-17/fall-software-engineering-project/Documentation/SRS/Matthew SRS.md

 ### 3.2 Non-Functional Requirements

-CTMA is expected to run without crashing, maintain high levels of seperation between presentation, logic, and data layers, and allow for easy transfer of data.
+CTMA is expected to run without crashing, maintain high levels of separation between presentation, logic, and data layers, and allow for easy transfer of data.

 ### 3.3 External Interface Requirements